Bettapro/Solar-Tracer-Blynk-V3/docs/sw_getting_started_blynk_legacy.md

 Boot the ESP in Configuration mode and double check all the settings, double check the mqtt section and make sure that mqtt settings are correct.
 ![Alt text](../images/wifi_manager_config.png)

-Thats all! your mobile app will get updated with the data from your SCC.
+That's all! your mobile app will get updated with the data from your SCC.